Personal information – Students

 - when you communicate with us by telephone, email or via our website, for example in order to make enquiries or raise concerns;

-- in various other ways as you interact with us during your time as a student of the University of Buckingham, for the various purposes set out below; and/or
+- in various other ways as you interact with us during your time as a student of The University of Buckingham, for the various purposes set out below

 - from third parties, for example from your previous or current school, sixth form college, university or employers who may provide a reference about you or who may sponsor your studies.